ben-wing/centos_iso_fastmirror_check/README.txt

 ./get_fastest_mirror region iso

 region and iso are required
-region is specified in full-mirrorlist.csv as downloaded from centos.org iso is specified by the iso names available in the mirror download index
+region is specified in full-mirrorlist.csv as downloaded from https://www.centos.org/download/full-mirrorlist.csv iso is specified by the iso names available in the [mirror download index](https://www.centos.org/download/) (DVD, Everything, Minimal as of 2018-11-06)

 the last line printed will provide a URL to be downloaded (TODO: prompt for download)